openziti-test-kitchen/vagrant/ubuntu-14-trusty-ziti-edge-tunnel-deb-file/README.md

-# Install Ziti Edge Tunnel from the RPM Repository as a Systemd Service on RedHat 7 with Vagrant
+# Install Ziti Edge Tunnel from an DEB File as a Systemd Service on Ubuntu Trusty 14.04 with Vagrant

 ## Prerequisites